ogc1231/sample-pad/README2.md

 Example:

-- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the primary headers and titles.
+- [Montserrat](https://fonts.google.com/specimen/Montserrat) was used for the body text.

-- [Lato](https://fonts.google.com/specimen/Lato) was used for all other secondary text.
+- [Lato](https://fonts.google.com/specimen/Lato) was used for h1 and h2 text.

+- [Remix Icon](https://remixicon.com/) icons were used for keyboard symbol on the pad buttons.

-- [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.
+- [Font Awesome](https://fontawesome.com/) icons were used for social media icons on the footer.

 ## User Stories